 The culinary joy of fresh herbs… where do I begin?
 Growing up, I learned so much about the art of cooking by observing and helping my mother cook.
-However, it was during my time at Johnson and Wales University working on my culinary degree, that I gained a detailed understanding of the different types of herbs and how they can alter any dish.
-I love the immense flavor brought to our plates through herbs.
+However, it was during my time at Johnson and Wales University working on my culinary degree, that I gained a detailed understanding of the different types of herbs and how they can enhance any dish.
+I love the diverse and fresh flavor brought to our plates through herbs.
 My dear friend Kirsten Cameron shared this fresh herb basket from her garden.
-What a thoughtful, and wonderful gift by the way.
-So beautiful, so vibrant, so delicate, so bold, so FABULOUS!!!
+What a thoughtful, and wonderful gift, by the way.
+So beautiful, so vibrant, so delicate, so bold, and so FABULOUS!!!
 I couldn’t wait to get my culinary juices flowing with these amazing selections.
-Herbs have a variety of uses including culinary, medicinal, and in some cases, spiritual.
+Fresh herbs have a variety of uses in the kitchen and bring any dish to the next level.
 I have shared a bit of information about the herbs shared in the photographs below.

 More than just a garnish on a plate.
 Flat parsley has a peppery bite, in comparison to curly leaf is basically bland, obviously a vast difference in texture.
 Used in stocks, soups, stews, and finely chopped on top of a variety of recipes for a clean, light flavor.

 Strong, pine-like, fragrance, and flavor, rosemary is widely popular in Italian cooking.
 Rosemary pairs well with poultry, pork, fish, and vegetables… especially potatoes.
 Yum!!